underscoreio/essential-slick/src/pages/data_modelling.md

 **Benefit of Case Classes**

 Now we have `room` and `user` the benefit of case classes over tuples becomes apparent.
-As tuples, both would have the same type signature: `(String,Long)`.
+As tuples, both tables would have the same type signature: `(String,Long)`.
 It would get error prone passing around tuples like that.
 </div>